Evoke (LON:EVOK) Stock Price Down 9.6% – Here’s Why

 Wall Street Analyst Weigh In

-Several analysts have issued reports on the stock.
-Berenberg Bank reaffirmed a “buy” rating and issued a GBX 95 price objective on shares of Evoke in a research report on Thursday, August 21st.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Evoke from GBX 88 to GBX 108 and gave the company a “buy” rating in a research note on Wednesday, August 13th.
-Finally, JPMorgan Chase & Co. lowered their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a report on Wednesday, October 29th.
-Three equities research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 102.25.
+A number of analysts recently weighed in on EVOK shares.
+Berenberg Bank lowered shares of Evoke to a “hold” rating and decreased their target price for the stock from GBX 95 to GBX 35 in a report on Thursday.
+JPMorgan Chase & Co. reduced their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research report on Wednesday, October 29th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research report on Wednesday, August 13th.
+Two investment analysts have rated the stock with a Buy rating and two have issued a Hold rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of GBX 87.25.

 - Five stocks we like better than Evoke